The way you grind your coffee beans directly affects the taste of the cup of coffee you’ll make.

-So if you want to start grinding your beans to get the best coffee drink, knowing which grinder to use can help you in this journey.
-But you probably didn’t realize that there’s more than one type of grinder available.
+So if you want to start grinding your beans to get the best coffee drink, knowing which coffee grinders to use is key.
+However, unless you've been a barista you may not there’s several different coffee grinders available.

 In this guide, we will discuss the two types of grinder, burr grinder vs. blade grinder, how each grinder works, what their differences and similarities are, and which one is perfect for you and your coffee needs.

 If you want to know which grinder is best for you, the answer will depend on a few things, including your budget, your preference, and how much space your kitchen can accommodate.

 For example, some people prefer convenience, while some want the real barista experience.
 To help you narrow down your choice, this table gives you a breakdown of their key differences: